aaltsys/doc-newwares/billing/07_recurring.rst

 *  The units of measure for recurring storage can be different from the stock units which track inventory movement.
-*  Recurring may be based on calendar periods, or on lot anniversaries.
+*  Recurring may be based on periods, or on lot anniversaries.
 *  Accounts may specify custom period dates for recurring accounting.
 *  Recurring may be calculated by month, or by alternative time periods such as daily, weekly, or bi-weekly.